Hypertrophy Training Volume: How Many Sets to Build Muscle?

 Let’s say you’re squatting 3 times per week, doing 3 challenging sets per workout.
 That’s a total of 9 challenging sets per week.
 That’s a great place to start.

 After a couple of weeks, 3 sets might not give your quads the same amount of stimulation.
-You might not feel as tired or sore afterwards.
-You might find that your strength gains start to stall.
+You might have the energy to do more, you may not feel as sore afterwards, and your strength gains may stall.
 At that point, consider adding a 4th set, bumping your training volume up to 12 sets per week.
 When that stops working, consider a 5th set.

 When the ever-increasing volume becomes unmanageable, take a deload week, dropping the volume to just 2–3 sets per exercise.
-Then you can climb back up again, maybe with a different emphasis or using a slightly different exercise or rep scheme.
+Then you can climb back up again, maybe focusing on different exercises, different muscle groups, or switching up your rep ranges.

 Volume for Specialization Phases

 By the end of the program, the third group was doing 52 sets per week for their quads.
 That sounds like it would be more than they could recover from, but it wasn’t.
-They gained over twice as much muscle mass as the group that stuck with 22 sets per week.
+They gained over twice as much muscle as the group that stuck with 22 sets.

 52 sets isn’t as overbearing as it sounds.
-If you did 10 sets of squats, bench presses, deadlifts, chin-ups, and overhead presses every week, you’d be doing 50 sets per week for all your major muscles.
-If you added in assistance and accessory exercises, you could easily get to over 100 total sets.
-What’s impressive is that directing so many sets at the quads worked so well.
+If you did 10 sets of squats, bench presses, deadlifts, chin-ups, and overhead presses every week, you’d be doing 50 total sets per week.
+If you added in assistance and accessory exercises, you could easily get to over 100 sets.
+What’s impressive is that pouring all of that energy into just quad exercises worked so well.

 I prefer a slightly more balanced approach.
 Instead of dropping the other exercises entirely, I recommend shifting most of your muscles to maintenance, doing 2–6 sets per week.
-You can also emphasize more than one muscle group per specialization phase.
-And you can work up to a training volume of something like 30–40 sets for those muscles.
+You can also emphasize more than one muscle group per specialization phase, working up to 30–40 sets for a few different muscles.

 I’ve gotten some of my best muscle growth from specialization phases.
-I added 2 inches to my arms by training my biceps and triceps with incredibly high volume for a few months.
-I started with 2 sets per exercise and gradually added sets every 1–2 weeks, always trying to push a little further.
+I added almost 2 inches to my arms by focusing on my biceps and triceps for 3 months.
+I started with 2 sets per exercise and added more every week.
+We have a workout program for that here.

 The Minimum Volume Needed to Build Muscle

-• One systematic review found that untrained lifters could gain muscle in their upper bodies with as few as 3 sets per week.
+- One systematic review found that untrained lifters could gain muscle with as few as 3 sets per muscle per week (study).

 If you’re doing fewer sets, it helps to push them harder.
 Most studies that show good results from lower training volumes have the participants training quite hard, taking their sets all the way to failure.

-Slower muscle growth might not sound appealing, but there are a few ways you can use it to your advantage:
+Gaining muscle more slowly sounds bad, but there are a few ways you can use it to your advantage:

-• Lower training volumes might make your muscles more sensitive to muscle growth.
-If you get used to training with a lower volume, your muscles might lose some of their toughness, growing more sensitive to the stimulus of lifting weights.
+- Lower training volumes might make your muscles more sensitive to muscle growth.
+If you get used to lower volumes, your muscles regain their sensitivity to the stimulus of lifting weights.
 For example, if you ease back on arm training for a few months, you might get better results when you switch to an arm specialization phase.

 Summary

-The ideal training volume for building muscle is around 9–22 sets per muscle per week.
-If you’re choosing great exercises, doing 6–30 reps per set, and bringing those sets within 0–2 reps of failure, the bottom end of that range is often enough to maximize muscle growth.
+The ideal training volume for building muscle is around 10–20 sets per muscle per week.
+If you choose great exercises, do 6–30 reps per set, and bring those sets within 0–2 reps of failure, the bottom end of that range is often enough to maximize muscle growth.

-Start with lower training volumes and increase it gradually.
-More isn’t necessarily better, especially at first.
-2–3 sets per exercise are often plenty for beginners.
+Start with a lower training volume and increase it gradually.
+Doing more sets isn’t always better, especially at first.
+2–3 sets per exercise is plenty for beginners.
 You can get dramatic newbie gains with as few as 9 sets per muscle per week.

 Hi, thanks for the write up!
 Something I’d like to get clear on is whether these recommendations include warm-up sets or not.
 So, are all of the recommended 10–22 sets per week for chest supposed to be till/close to failure?
 Would it look more like A or B ?